Work stress dreams

 Is this dream really about work?

 A late-to-work dream can also be about a broader pattern: the feeling of falling behind, living at someone else's pace, struggling under evaluation, or carrying a role that no longer fits.
+That is why the same plot can mean different things in different lives.

 The practical question is not only "what does this dream mean?" but also "what kind of pressure pattern is this dream staging right now?"